 Our manuscript describing SURPI has been published in Genome Research.

-SURPI™ is available under the 2-clause BSD license on github.
+SURPI is available under the 2-clause BSD license on github.
 SURPI can be installed on a local Ubuntu server or an Amazon EC2 cloud-computing instance.

 The script is designed to install SURPI and all software dependencies onto a machine running Ubuntu 12.04.
 The SURPI™ installer can be downloaded here.